Data Use and Embargo Policy

 This data use policy was reviewed and discussed at the Neotoma All Hands meeting in December 2015, then reviewed and confirmed July 1, 2016 by the Neotoma Principal Investigators and representatives of Neotoma’s Constituent Databases.

 Appendix 1.
-Data Use Policies for Individual Constituent Databases
+Data Use Policies and Preferred Citations for Individual Constituent Databases

 Buckland, P.I. & Buckland, P.C.
 (2006).
 BugsCEP Coleopteran Ecology Package.
 IGBP PAGES/World Data Center for Paleoclimatology Data Contribution Series # 2006-116.
 NOAA/NCDC Paleoclimatology Program, Boulder CO, USA.